Wednesday, November 30, 2011

 Add vanilla and sour cream and mix until combined.

-Take a spoonful of the flour mixture and stir in with the chocolate chips (that will help keep them evenly distributed.)
+Gently stir in the grated zucchini (and zest if you’re using).Take a spoonful of the flour mixture and stir in with the chocolate chips (that will help keep them evenly distributed.)
 If you only have regular chocolate chips, or a chocolate bar, just give it a chop so it’s the size of mini chocolate chips.

 Add the remaining flour mixture to the batter and stir just until combined.
 Add chocolate chips and stir to combine.